 Whether the tenant deposits their payment with the court or files the Motion to Determine Rent, they are required to place the alleged rent amount in they court registry to proceed with a trial.
 This is because the court will not hear a rent dispute case unless the tenant places the exact amount with the court registry.

 The only way to ensure a smooth eviction process is to hire a lawyer with extensive experience in evictions.
 If a tenant seeks counsel that ends up in the dismissal of an eviction action, the landlord may be liable for the tenant’s attorney fees.
 However, a tenant is usually not responsible for the landlord’s attorney fees if the court accepts the eviction action.

 Don’t take a chance by seeking legal action on your own.
-Contact our office online or call us at (239) 970-6844 for a complimentary consultation.
+Contact our office online or call us at (239) 970-6844 to speak with our real estate lawyers.